A Tradition of Excellence Since 1964

 Our Past—The First Minor

 Beginning in 1982, a 67–credit (quarter credits) major in athletic training was initiated.
 By 1986, the major was increased to 72 credits and officially approved by the National Athletic Trainers Association.
 In 1992, the major was increased to 77 quarter credits.
-In addition to the course requirements, the student athletic trainer must work a minimum of 1,200 clock hours of supervised experience in the co–ed athletic training setting evenly distributed over a three year (nine quarter) period.
-A minimum of twenty of twenty–five percent of those hours must be with contact/collision sports.
-The student is encouraged to work toward an additional major (teaching or non–teaching), a minor and or complete prerequisite courses leading to application for admission to a physical therapy program or medical school.
+In addition to the course requirements, the student athletic trainer competed a minimum of 1,200 clock hours of supervised experience in the co–ed athletic training setting evenly distributed over a three year (nine quarter) period.
+A minimum of twenty–five percent of those hours were with contact/collision sports.
+The student was encouraged to work toward an additional major (teaching or non–teaching), a minor and/or complete prerequisite courses leading to application for admission to a physical therapy program or medical school.
 Athletic Training was approved as an Allied Health Care Profession by the American Medical Association on June 24, 1990.
-The Mankato State University Athletic Training Program will undergo the accreditation process by the Certifying Agency for Allied Health Education Programs (CAAHEP) of the American Medical Association during the 1995–96 academic year.
+The Mankato State University Athletic Training Program then underwent the accreditation process by the Certifying Agency for Allied Health Education Programs (CAAHEP) of the American Medical Association during the 1995–96 academic year.

-Kent continued as Curriculum director, guiding the program through it's first CAAHEP accreditation.
+Kent continued as Curriculum director, guiding the program through its first CAAHEP accreditation.
 Prior to the 1996–97 academic year, Kent transferred to Curriculum Director responsibilities to Dr. Patrick Sexton.
-Kent continued to teach athletic training courses within the curriculum, along with Theresa Mackey and Patrick Sexton.
-The program is currently housed within the Department of Human Performance, in the College of Allied Health and Nursing.
-Program graduates continue to perform extremely well on the BOC Examination, obtain high quality graduate positions, teacher/athletic trainer positions, admission to other allied health professional programs, and obtain employment in the "Mankato State" Athletic Training tradition.
+Kent continued to teach athletic training courses within the curriculum, along with Theresa Mackey Skrien and Patrick Sexton.
+Program graduates continued to perform extremely well on the BOC Examination, obtained high-quality graduate positions, teacher/athletic trainer positions, admission to other allied health professional programs, and obtain employment in the "Mankato State" Athletic Training tradition.

-The current program is housed in a state–of–the–art facility in Highland Center.
-This facility was completed in October of 2002 and serves as both an academic laboratory and as a health care facility for intercollegiate athletics.
-The major remains CAATE accredited with the next comprehensive review by the CAATE will occur in 2007–08.
-Current faculty consist of Dr. Patrick Sexton, ATC (Program Director), and Dr. Theresa Mackey, ATC (Clinical Coordinator) teach the required clinical and didactic coursework.
+The current program is housed in a state–of–the–art facilities in Highland Center and the Clinical Sciences Building.
+The Highland Center facility was completed in October of 2002 and serves as both an academic laboratory and as a health care facility for intercollegiate athletics.
+The program remains CAATE accredited with the next comprehensive review by the CAATE will occur in 2027–28.
+The current faculty consists of Dr. Theresa Mackey Skrien (Program Director), Dr. Patrick Sexton, and Dr. Liz Drake, (Clinical Education Coordinator), who teach the required clinical and didactic coursework.
 Athletic training students obtain supervised clinical experience both on– and off–campus.
-We currently have 8 ATCs on campus (three full–time staff and five graduate assistants through athletics and three faculty) and five ATCs off–campus (high school and clinic) with planned expansions to other sites in the near future.

 Masters Degree (Graduate) Program